-What’s cool about this trade is the drop wasn’t cause by a single event.
-Risk sentiment just seemed to guide the market lower as investors remained risk averse in light of the recent political developments in the euro zone.
+What’s cool about this trade is the drop wasn’t caused by a single event.
+Risk sentiment just seemed to guide the market lower as investors remained risk-averse in light of the recent political developments in the eurozone.

 Took profit at 103.00: +119 pips / +0.98%

 In retrospect, it seems I picked a great place to take profit too because once price hit the 103.00 area, it stalled!
 It looks like this week’s Weekly Watch was spot on!
 Now, if only every trade went as smoothly as this.
 Hah!

 That’s all for this week, folks!
 Thanks for following and happy trading!

 The euro may have recovered some of its losses and even filled the gap against the yen yesterday, but that doesn’t mean I’m switching over to the bull camp!
 It just gives me a nice opportunity to load up on a short position!

 Why am I bearish on the euro right now?
 Euro zone politics, baby!

 Francois Hollande, the newly elected French President, built his campaign around the promise of fighting against austerity measures.
 He has also said that he wants to renegotiate some of the items that centered around budget discipline in the European Treaty that German Chancellor and former French President Sarkozy worked so hard on.